Bridget St John

 Mention of the legendary Bridget St John often seems to induce a misty-eyed, faraway look; many a student room in the Sixties and Seventies would have echoed to her distinctive voice.

 Bridget’s impressive voice is deep and resonant.
-It’s a voice made for melancholy, and you can’t argue with her musical ability, whether it is singing Dylan, a tribute to her friend John Martyn or her own work, such as Ask Me No Questions.
+It’s a voice made for melancholy, and you can’t argue with her musical ability, whether it is singing Dylan, a tribute to her friend John Martyn, or her own work.

 An accomplished guitar player, Bridget credits John Martyn and Michael Chapman as her ‘musical brothers’.

 Bridget St John was born and raised in London.
 After graduating from Sheffield University in 1968, Bridget made her first demo with John Martyn’s help, on a reel to reel tape deck owned by singer/songwriter, Al Stewart.
 Within weeks Bridget was recording her first BBC radio broadcast for John Peel’s eclectic Wednesday evening BBC programme Night Ride.
 John Peel took Bridget under his wing and there followed more BBC radio and TV sessions as well as live performances.

 When Peel and business partner Clive Selwood formed their own record label, Dandelion, Bridget St. John was one of the first signings.